-During the financial year ended December 31, 2012, 12 Board meetings were held and from January 1, 2013 to the date hereof, 2 Board meetings were held.
+During the financial year ended December 31, 2014, eight Board meetings were held and from January 1, 2015 to the date hereof, one Board meeting was held.
 In addition, any independent director may at any time request a meeting of solely independent directors.
-The information presented below reflects the Board and Board Committee meetings held since January 1, 2012 to the date hereof and attendance of the directors during such time.
+The information presented below reflects the Board and Board Committee meetings held since January 1, 2014 to the date hereof and attendance of the directors during such time.